brent-blood/two-buttons/README.md

 # rowing-machine-reader
-Push buttons to wirelessly change pages on an ebook reader!
+Push buttons to wirelessly do simple things when your hands are occupied.

 I have a rowing machine.
 I should use it more than I do.
-I have a television mounted where I can see it, and sometimes I watch television while I exercise.
-Sometimes I would rather read a book while I row, but that's difficult.
-So I got to thinking... why not cobble together something that can simplify it down to two buttons (_prev_ and _next_) attached to inputs on a microcontroller with wifi - and send a signal to a computer that displays books on my television and responds to those commands by turning the pages.
+I have a television mounted where I can see it with a Tivo Mini, and sometimes I watch television while I exercise - and I want to skip commercials but I don't want to stop rowing to reach for the remote constantly.
+Sometimes I would rather read a book while I row, but that's even more difficult.
+So I got to thinking... why not cobble together something that can simplify it down to two buttons (_prev_ and _next_) attached to inputs on a microcontroller with wifi - and sends signals to various things like skipping commercials on my Tivo or changing the page on an eBook?

 So I made that.
 It actually does make the time go faster.

+I probably should have spent the time actually rowing rather than coding and soldering, but whatever.

 ## Components